- Select Category

 Canada's Food Guide

-- Eating Well with Canada's Food Guide – Outlines a healthy pattern of eating for Canadians based on age and gender.
+- Canada's Food Guide – Outlines a healthy pattern of eating for Canadians that includes recommendations on food choices and eating habits.

 Promoting Positive Body Image